3F/web.vsCE/_doc/Scripts/SBE-Scripts/Components/InternalComponent.md

 ## Entry point for component

-The vsCommandEvent requires other name for all operations with InternalComponent:
+The vsCommandEvent requires the next name for all internal operations:

 * `vsCE` or alias `Core`